stefaneng/redux-socket.io-boilerplate/README.md

   - `npm run lint` runs eslint on files

 ## Layout
-  - [/src](src/) contains the main source code for partyq.
+  - [/server](server/) contains the main backend source code for partyq.
 Reducer, Redux store, and core functionality.
   - [/test](test/) contains chai tests for partyq.
 Tests are written in ES6 using the babel compiler.
 Checkout the various test commands in [`package.json`](package.json)
     - [/test/learning](test/learning) various non-application tests.
 Used to experiment with a new API or get comformable with the testing framework.